cujojs/most/docs/api.md

 The publisher function receives 3 functions as arguments, which it can use to publish events, end the stream, or signal an error.
 It may return a *dispose* function.
 The dispose function will be called once all consumers have lost interest in the stream, and should free any resources held by the publisher.

+Note that the publisher will not be called until there is *demand* for the stream's events.
+Specifically, the publisher will be called when the number of observers goes from zero to one.
+Likewise, the *dispose* function will be called when the number of observers again returns to zero.
+The publisher would then be called again if the number of observers subsequently goes from zero to one, and so on.

 #### add, end, and error
 The publisher function can use `add`, `end`, and `error`: